halej2/Home_Sales/README.md

 # Home_Sales
-To complete this assignment I referebced the following:
+To complete this assignment I referenced the following:
 - Office Hours with Professor Booth
 - Week 22 assignments